Evo Sportster History

 Unlike Harley Big-Twins, a Sportster transmission is housed inside the engine cases.
 The four-speed unit design dates back to the 1952 K Model, and continued in use until 1990.

 Read: Four-Speed Sportster Transmission

 The four-speed was updated to a much-needed five-speed transmission in 1991.
 Also this year, belt drive replaced chain drive on 883 Deluxe and all 1200 models.
 By 1993, all Sportster models were belt drive.

-In 1981, the Ironhead Sportster was updated to a Nippodenso starter, which proved so reliable that Evo Sportsters through the 2012 model year were fitted with it.
+In 1981, the Ironhead Sportster was updated to a Nippodenso (not Nippondenso) starter, which proved so reliable that Evo Sportsters through the 2012 model year were fitted with it.

 Shop: Sportster Starter (1981-2012)

 The year 1994 saw a new oil tank, battery tray, and clutch.
 The electrical system now had sealed connectors.